sydroconsult/QTalsim/docs/hrus_step_by_step.rst

-         This table contains Talsim soil parameters in the first column and all the field names of the soil layer in drop-down menus in the second column.
-In this step, users are required to map each Talsim parameter to its corresponding field in the soil layer.
+         This table contains Talsim soil parameters in the first column and all the field names of the soil layer in drop-down menus in the other six columns.
+These six columns represent the soil layers.
+In this step, users are required to map each Talsim parameter to its corresponding fields in the soil layer.
-	 If the user selects "Feature IDs of Soil Layer" for the ID-column, it is recommended that the soil input layer is a dissolved layer.
-	 QTalsim takes the feature ids of the input layer.
          The table below shows the necessary type for these parameters.
+Additionally, it also shows the required unit and restrictions of the parameters.
 If the user-mapped field has a different datatype, the plugin, where possible, converts the field’s values to the parameter’s type.
 If ‘Parameter not available’ is selected, that parameter will be added with null values.